babajidemm/african-countries-api/README.md

 ```

 ## Deno module
-This module is not available on Deno: https://deno.land/x/africancountriesapi@1.1.4
+This module is now available on Deno: https://deno.land/x/africancountriesapi@1.1.4

 ## Contributions